authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 This document defines Brand Indicators for Message Identification (BIMI), which permits domain owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.

-Many mail receivers today wish to benefit their users by clearly identifying authenticated email.
-For email-sending organizations, the belief is that clear indicators of their brand is the most effective way to acoomplish this.
-However, this creates a burden for these receivers trying to do the right thing for their users, as these receivers have had no choice but to build closed systems to manage this.
+Due to the amount of spam and forged email on the internet today, many mail receivers wish to benefit their users by clearly identifying authenticated email.
+For email-sending organizations, the belief is that clear indicators of their brand is the most effective way to accomplish this.
+This has in turn led receivers to build closed systems to manage brand indicators.

 BIMI is an open system that works at internet scale, so that domain owners can coordinate with MUAs to display appropriate indicators.
 BIMI has the added benefit of incentivizing domain owners to authenticate their email.

-The approach taken by BIMI is similiar to the approach taken by [DKIM], in that:
+The approach taken by BIMI is nearly identical to the approach taken by [DKIM](https://tools.ietf.org/html/rfc6376#section-1), in that BIMI:

-* there is no dependency on the deployment of any new Internet protocols or services for indicator registration or revocation;
+* has no dependency on the deployment of any new Internet protocols or services for indicator registration or revocation;
-* no attempt is made to include encryption as part of the mechanism;
+* makes no attempt to include encryption as part of the mechanism;

-BIMI:

 * is compatible with the existing email infrastructure and transparent to the fullest extent possible;
 * requires minimal new infrastructure;
 * can be implemented independently of clients in order to reduce deployment time;